svewap/nnrestapi/Documentation/About/Index.rst

 About the extension
 ============

-A RESTful Api for TYPO3: Simple, scaleable, flexible
+Simple, scaleable, flexible
 -------------

 The goal of this extension was to develop a **REST Api framework for TYPO3** that was **simple to integrate**, but as scalable and
 :ref:`configurable <configuration>` as possible.
 Using :ref:`Annotations <annotations>` to accomplish this, seemed obvious and intuitive to us (and `others <https://docs.typo3.org/p/sourcebroker/t3api/main/en-us/Index.html>`__).

-It should offer simple, comprehensible solutions for the three big challenges when developing a Restful Api:
+It should offer simple, comprehensible solutions for the three big challenges during the implementation:
 :ref:`user-authentication <authentication>`, :ref:`file-upload <fileupload>` (including automatic FAL conversion) and :ref:`localization <localization>`.